eurritz/Planetas/README.md

 # Planetas
-A game i made for Rainbow Jam 2019
+A game we made for Rainbow Jam 2019